yqxm/notes-rebuild/pages/R6A1B --- Overview of a Database Management System.md

 		- ### _Deadlock resolution_
 			- As transaction compete for resources through the locks that the scheduler grants, they can get into a situation where none can proceed because each needs something another transaction has.
 			- The transaction manager has the responsibility to intervene and cancel one or more transactions to let others proceed.
+	- ### The ACID Properties of Transactions
+		- "A", stands for "atomicity", the all-or-nothing execution of transactions.
+		- "C", stands for "consistency", all databases have consistency constraints, or expectations about relationships among data elements.
+Transactions are expected to preserve the consistency of the database.
+		- "I", stands for "isolation", the fact that each transaction must appear to be executed as if no other transacation is executing at the same time.
+		- "D", stands for "durability", the condition that the effect on the database of a transaction must never be lost, once the transaction has completed.
 - ## The Query Processor
 	- The query processor is represented by two compnents:
 		- ### _The Query Compiler_